aiacy/honeydew.md/README.md

 + Create mobile notification on the days I may not open my computer
 + Create 3d assets for streaming
 + Embedded YouTube playlist within Notion
-+ Create Divinvi Resolve keyboard shortcuts
++ Create Divinci Resolve keyboard shortcuts
++ ML on my YouTube videos to pick up mannerisms and other habits